hazelcast/hazelcast-simulator/README.md

 ### Stress testing

-With a stress test the load is increased until the system collapsed.
+With a stress test the load is increased until the system collapses.
 This can be done using the rampupSeconds.
 This is demonstrated in the following example:

   ```yaml